Topological insulators and geometry of vector bundles: Tight-binding models and Bloch theory

 \subsubsection{Diatomic chain in real space}

 Now we construct an infinite periodic crystal from dimers as unit cells, as shown in Fig.~\ref{Fig:TB}.
 Besides the internal hopping $t_{in}$ inside each unit cell, we add external hopping $t_{ex}$ between neighboring atoms of two adjacent cells.
-Thus
+The Hamiltonian operator is

 where $m$ is unit cell index an $\alpha=a,b$ enumerates orbitals.
 There are $N$ unit cells, and we impose periodic boundary conditions, $|\alpha_m\ket = |\alpha_{m+N}\ket$, so the system is invariant under translation by the lattice constant.
+For simplicity, we consider only neqrest-neighbor hoppings; in general, the Hamiltonian can include longer hopping amplitudes.
+On the other hand, this basic model already has a lot of potential.
+Later, we will use it as a starting point in deriving model Hamiltonians for an adiabatic charge pump, a Chern insulator, and a Weyl semimetal.

 In the basis $\{|\alpha_m\ket\}$ the Hamiltonian is represented by $2N\times 2N$ matrix that describes $N$ coupled dimers.
 Generally, it has the form: